JhonnyJason/prepare-machine-thingy-deployment-sources/ressources/README.md

 Result
 -----
-This will produce an active webhook of type `application/json` to `http://7.4.7.6:4567/webhook` which is triggered on `push` events.
+This will produce an active webhook of type `application/json` to `http://7.4.7.6:4567/webhook` which is triggered on push events.

-Also it will create new ssh-keys in OpenSSH format [RFC 4253](https://tools.ietf.org/html/rfc4253#section-6.6) (actually uses openssh over the node-keygen package).
+Also it will create new ssh-keys in OpenSSH format [RFC 4253](https://tools.ietf.org/html/rfc4253#section-6.6) (actually uses openssh over the node-keygen package^^).
 The key pairs will be stored in the given `keysDirectory` and the public key will be added as `read_only` deploy key.

 The title of the deploy key is the used `name` property of the machine-config object.

-Notice: It is thought to have 1 deployment for one repository on a certain machine.
+*Notice: It is thought to have 1 deployment for one repository on a certain machine.
 Thus the deploy keys are identifiable by their titles.
-Donot use a machine name multiple times!
+Donot use a machine name multiple times!*

 # Further steps
 This tool will be furtherly extended, mainly to fit my own needs.
 Ideas of what could come next:

 - add meaningful diagnosis on errors (404 etc.)
-- add support for not-github systems
+- ...

 All sorts of inputs are welcome, thanks!